moomerman/go-lib/autocert/README.md

 distributed environments.

-The API is based strongly on the `golang.org/x/crypto/acme/autocert` package so it can provide an easier transition.
+The API is based strongly on the `golang.org/x/crypto/acme/autocert` package so it can provide an easy transition.
 The ACME implementation is provided by the excellent `github.com/xenolf/lego` package.

 ## Usage